-Comprehensive implementation of a digital equity plan that addresses specific goals and objectives requires the development of processes for program, project, or contract awards for distribution of funds.
-Although core staff housed at BEA will be primarily responsible with oversight and administration of funds, awards to partner entities or contracts with third-party vendors to act upon the various strategies outlined in this proposed plan are likely required to go through the transparent and publicly engaging Joint Legislative Fiscal Committee and Governor & Executive Council approval processes.
-Additional structures will be needed to facilitate the award making process for related projects and programs, such as program rule design or scoring methodologies for equitable distribution of funds to approved projects.
+Comprehensive implementation of a digital equity plan that addresses specific goals and objectives requires the development of processes for programs, projects, or contract awards for the distribution of funds.
+Although core staff housed at BEA will be primarily responsible for oversight and administration of funds, awards to partner entities or contracts with third-party vendors to act upon the various strategies outlined in this proposed plan are likely required to go through the transparent and publicly engaged Joint Legislative Fiscal Committee and Governor & Executive Council approval processes.
+Additional structures will be needed to facilitate the award-making process for related projects and programs, such as program rule design or scoring methodologies for equitable distribution of funds to approved projects that address the needs of all the covered populations across the five goal areas.

-Administration, Oversight, and Fund Distribution: Core BEA support staff will be charged with administering and overseeing the funding received and approved for use within this proposed plan, which will include among other things, program development for the purpose of project-based awards within the defined plan objectives as well as grant and contract administration concerning use of those funds.
+• Administration, Oversight, and Fund Distribution: Core BEA support staff will be charged with administering and overseeing the funding received and approved for use within this proposed plan, which will include among other things, program development for project-based awards within the defined plan objectives as well as grant and contract administration concerning use of those funds.
 Executing various aspects of this plan may entail the issuance of Request for Proposals (RFPs) leading to contracts with third parties to achieve defined objectives.